RudeusTeam/rudeus/README.md

 ## Redeus

-`Redeus` is a distributed key-value database implemented with `Rust` using `RocksDB` as storage engine and is compatiable with Redis Protocol.
+`Redeus` is a distributed key-value database compatiable with Redis Protocol, implemented with `Rust` using `RocksDB` as storage engine .

 ## Build and run Redeus